Pascalization: Late 19th century

-Early 1900s
+Early 20th century

 Hite et al. released a more detailed report on pressure sterilization in 1914, which included the number of microorganisms that remained in a product after treatment.
-Experiments were conducted on various other foods, including fruits, fruit juices, and some vegetables.
+Experiments were conducted on various other foods, including fruits, fruit juices and some vegetables.
 They were met with mixed success, similar to the results obtained from the earlier tests on milk.
 While some foods were preserved, others were not, possibly due to bacterial spores that had not been killed.

 Hite's 1914 investigation led to other studies into the effect of pressure on microorganisms.
 In 1918, a study published by W. P. Larson et al. was intended to help advance vaccines.
 This report showed that bacterial spores were not always inactivated by pressure, while vegetative bacteria were usually killed.
 Larson et al.'s investigation also focused on the use of carbon dioxide, hydrogen, and nitrogen gas pressures.
 Carbon dioxide was found to be the most effective of the three at inactivating microorganisms.

-Late 1900s–today
+Late 20th century–today

 Around 1970, researchers renewed their efforts in studying bacterial spores after it was discovered that using moderate pressures was more effective than using higher pressures.
 These spores, which caused a lack of preservation in the earlier experiments, were inactivated faster by moderate pressure, but in a manner different from what occurred with vegetative microbes.
 When subjected to moderate pressures, bacterial spores germinate, and the resulting spores are easily killed using pressure, heat, or ionizing radiation.
 If the amount of initial pressure is increased, conditions are not ideal for germination, so the original spores must be killed instead.
-However, using moderate pressure does not always work, as some bacterial spores are more resistant to germination under pressure and a small portion of them will survive.
+Using moderate pressure does not always work, as some bacterial spores are more resistant to germination under pressure and a small portion of them will survive.
 A preservation method using both pressure and another treatment (such as heat) to kill spores has not yet been reliably achieved.
 Such a technique would allow for wider use of pressure on food and other potential advancements in food preservation.

 Research into the effects of high pressures on microorganisms was largely focused on deep-sea organisms until the 1980s, when advancements in ceramic processing were made.
 This resulted in the production of machinery that allowed for processing foods at high pressures at a large scale, and generated some interest in the technique, especially in Japan.
 Although commercial products preserved by pascalization first emerged in 1990, the technology behind pascalization is still being perfected for widespread use.
 There is now higher demand for minimally processed products than in previous years, and products preserved by pascalization have seen commercial success despite being priced significantly higher than products treated with standard methods.

-In the early 21st century, it was discovered that pascalization can separate the meat of shellfish from their shells.
+In the early 2000s, it was discovered that pascalization can separate the meat of shellfish from their shells.
 Lobsters, shrimp, crabs, etc. may be pascalized, and afterwards their raw meat will easily slide whole out of the cracked shell.